akashihi/mdg/README.md

 #### Deployment guide

-Just grab the VM package from [github](https://github.com/akashihi/mdg/releases/download/v0.5.1/MDG-appliance-v0.5.1.ova.bz2)  and import it into you virtualization system as a new VM.
+Just grab the VM package from [github](https://github.com/akashihi/mdg/releases/download/v0.6.0/MDG-appliance-v0.6.0.ova.bz2)  and import it into you virtualization system as a new VM.
 Boot up the VM and try to access MDG in VM's port 80.
-Default VM credentials for console login are root/mdg, please, don't forget to change them right after deployment.
+Default VM credentials for _remote_ access are `mdg/mdg`.
+Console access is passwordless.

 #### Database backup